 The Department of Energy will send funds to state energy offices to implement a HOMES rebate program to provide rebates to homeowners and aggregators for whole-house energy saving retrofits.

-Start date dependent on State of Iowa implementation.
-Earliest of 2023 through September 30, 2031.
+Start date dependent on Department of Energy approval of the State of Iowa implementation plan.
+Rebates authorized through September 30, 2031.

 Please note that these funds are not currently available.
-The Iowa Economic Development Authority (IEDA) will need to apply for the funds and implement programs for both the HEAR and HOMES rebates.
+The Iowa Economic Development Authority (IEDA) applied for the funds to implement programs for both the HEAR and HOMES rebates.

-Start date dependent on State of Iowa implementation.
-Earliest of 2023 through September 30, 2031.
+Start date dependent on Department of Energy approval of the State of Iowa implementation plan.
+Rebates authorized through September 30, 2031.

 See the table below for qualified rebates.

 Please note that these funds are not currently available.
-The Iowa Economic Development Authority (IEDA) will need to apply for the funds and implement programs for both the HEAR and HOMES rebates.
+The Iowa Economic Development Authority (IEDA) applied for the funds to implement programs for both the HEEHR and HOMES rebates.

 From the High-Efficiency Electric Home Rebate Act (HEEHRA)